fastforwardlabs/blog/content/posts/2020-06-22-how-to-explain-huggingface-bert-for-question-answering-nlp-models-with-tf-2-0.md

 - Some example results and visualizations!

 ![](/images/hugo/distilexplanation-1592852137.jpg)
-##### In this sample, we use distilbert for the same question/context pair and get a different result!
+##### In this sample, we use DistilBERT for the same question/context pair and get a different result!
 By looking at the gradients, we see that while the model sees the word subordinate as impactful, it also sees the word dominant as more impactful and selects an answer in that neighborhood.
-Bad for DistilBert..
+Bad for DistilBERT..

 Code used for this post (graphs above) is available in this [Colab notebook](https://colab.research.google.com/drive/1tTiOgJ7xvy3sjfiFC9OozbjAX1ho8WN9?usp=sharing).
 Try it out!